reflectoring/reflectoring.github.io/_posts/2020-12-27-spring-boot-exception-handling.md

 Let's study them.

 ## `@ControllerAdvice`

+> The term 'Advice' in Controller Advice comes from Aspect Oriented programming which allows us to handle cross-cutting
+> concerns.
+Similar to that, a Controller Advice allows us to treat exception handling as a cross-cutting concern.

 Controller advice classes allow us to apply exception handlers to more than one or all controllers in our application:

 ```java